Using Ejector Pins Properly on Moulded Parts

 In Protolabs' process, the ends of ejector pins are flat and perpendicular to the direction in which the pin moves.
 To be effective, the pins need a flat 'pad' to push against, and the surface of the pad must be perpendicular to the direction of pin movement.
 If the part surface at that location is textured, the smooth surface of the pad will be apparent.
 And if the surface of the part is not parallel to the flat end of the ejector pin, the cosmetic impact will be even more obvious.

-A post gate produces an extreme example of a raised ejector pad (see Figure 2).
+A post gate produces an extreme example of a raised ejector pad (see post gate illustration).
 In cases in which an edge gate cannot be used, resin is injected through an extension of an ejector pin channel.
 When the part has cooled, the ejector pin pushes against the resulting post and, in the process, clips off the runner.
 The post is typically removed from the finished part in a secondary operation.

 In most cases, ejector pads (or the vestiges left by their removal) are on the non-cosmetic sides of parts.
 In some cases, however, this may not be possible.
-Take for example the case of a clip formed using a pass-through core (see Figure 3).
-In this case, because the clip increases the surface area of that side of the part, the 'clip-side' part surface will adhere more strongly to its mould half.
+Take for example the case of a clip formed using a pass-through core (see clip hook illustration).
+In this case, because the clip increases the surface area of that side of the part, the "clip-side" part surface will adhere more strongly to its mould half.
 This will make that mould half the B-side.
 The clip would normally be on the cosmetic side of the part, but its presence requires that ejector pads also be on that side of the part.

 In most cases, ejector pin placement is a relatively minor concern in the early phases of part design.
 Protolabs will propose pin placement when an order is placed and present a pin and gate layout for customer approval.
 At that time, Protolabs will address any questions or concerns and make changes, if necessary, to meet customer requirements.